-Average lead time = number of current projects / throughput of projects per year
+Average lead time = average number of ongoing projects / average number of completed projects

 Little’s Law and Projects

-If you currently have ten ongoing projects and finish five projects per year the average lead time is two years.
+If you currently have ten ongoing projects and completing five projects per year, the average lead time is two years.

 L = P/T = 10/5 = 2 years

-If you want to cut your lead times in half then you can cut the number of current projects.
+If you want to cut your lead times in half then you can cut the number of ongoing projects.
 In the above example, the number of projects would be cut to five.

 L = P/T = 5/5 = 1 year